jonlabelle/SublimeJsPrettier/README.md

     - ***false*** (default) - Do not indent script and style tags in Vue files.
     - ***true*** - Indent script and style tags in Vue files.

+- **embeddedLanguageFormatting** (default: "***auto***")
+    Control whether Prettier formats quoted code embedded in the file.

+    When Prettier identifies cases where it looks like you've placed some code it knows how to format within a string in another file, like in a tagged template in JavaScript with a tag named `html` or in code blocks in Markdown, it will by default try to format that code.

+    Sometimes this behavior is undesirable, particularly in cases where you might not have intended the string to be interpreted as code.
+This option allows you to switch between the default behavior (`auto`) and disabling this feature entirely (`off`).

+    Valid Options:

+    - "***auto***" (default) - Format embedded code if Prettier can automatically identify it.
+    - "***off***" - Never automatically format embedded code.

 See the Prettier Options [doc page] for more details and examples.